AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/overview.md

 >[!VIDEO](https://video.tv.adobe.com/v/3432681?quality=12&learn=on){transcript=true}

-If you are new to Journey Optimizer, familiarize yourself with the concepts and functionality (REPLACE WITH LINKS TO COURSES!):
+If you are new to Journey Optimizer, familiarize yourself with the concepts and functionality (REPLACE WITH LINKS TO MMobile SPECIFIC COURSES!):

 * [Introduction to Adobe Jounrey Optimizer for Marketers](https://experienceleague.adobe.com/en/playlists/journey-optimizer-introduction-to-adobe-journey-optimizer-for-marketers)
 * [Configure and Manage Data in Journey Optimizer for Data Engineers](https://experienceleague.adobe.com/en/playlists/journey-optimizer-configure-and-manage-data-for-data-engineers)